lihe/My_English_learning/README.md

-Let life be beautiful like summer flowers and death like autumn leaves.|8/7/2020 The hardships that I encounted in the past will help me succeed in the future.|8/11/2020 Love does not consist in gazing at each other but in looking outward together in the same direction.|8/12/2020
+Let life be beautiful like summer flowers and death like autumn leaves.|8/7/2020 The hardships that I encounted in the past will help me succeed in the future.|8/11/2020 Love does not consist in gazing at each other but in looking outward together in the same direction.|8/12/2020 We never really know a man until you stand in his shoes and walk around in them.|8/13/2020

 ## Translation
 Translation|Date